LeapGamer/DogeAPIDonationWidget/README.md

 Go to http://dogeapi.com/widget_documentation for instructions on how to use the widget.

-If you would like to contribute please message me here on GitHyb or contact me at http://dogeapi.com/contact
+If you would like to contribute please message me here on GitHub or contact me at http://dogeapi.com/contact